 Setting aside my expectations gave Greg room to be objective and evaluate his behavior.
 It also made way for God to step in and create a change on my behalf.
 Greg heard my words in a new way and, in this exchange, heard God’s voice.
 With both of us equally submitting to God and each other, we learned to listen and embrace an-‘other’ perspective that was never possible before.

 Do I digress?
 The question remains: How do we intelligently answer whether we are egalitarian or complementarian?
 We want our stance to be well thought out and intelligent.
-It is part of human nature for people to want words, explanations, plans, and categories that identify where we stand and with whom we belong.
-God gave us an answer a few years ago.
-I believe it’s a good one.
+It is part of human nature for people to want words, explanations, plans, and categories that form identities and explanation.
+God gave us an answer a few years ago, and I believe it’s a good one.

 We believe God created us with purpose.
 Creating man in His Image, God created zakar and neqebah, masculine and feminine perspectives.
 One with God and each other, zakar and neqebah shared God’s purpose and plan equally.
 Zakar was the beginning of man.
 God’s authority on earth, alone as a human, his only relationship was with God: not his equal.
 God created neqebah as his “ezer,” a strong helper who could rule by his side.
 These would rule the land together, inviting and equipping others to join.
 Expanding God’s Kingdom in relationships with authority was God’s plan and intention for zakar and neqebah.
 His motives haven’t changed.